• 7:01

 Alessandro Beltrami wrote in the catalog: “Puglisi works towards a complete removal of details by saturating the space with black, removing any possible context and not allowing any detail.
 He strips the discourse of any adjectives, parenthetical elements and complementary structures, reducing it to its root clause: subject and verb.
 On the other hand, he does a further reduction of any remaining elements, marked with bursts and veils of white, slightly streaked with red or yellow: the heads and what we recognize as anatomical parts are in reality a sum of pictorial gestures that does not ‘detail’ anything or almost a face or a limb.”

-A catalogue published by Edizioni Manfredi curated by Giovanni Gazzaneo accompanies the exhibition.
+A catalogue published by Hatje CantzBerlinaccompanies the exhibition.

 Exhibition details